The freshest Christmas trees you can buy in the area

 Trees from the Rougham Estate are famous for their quality and longevity, having been carefully nurtured throughout the year by the previous winners of the ‘British Christmas Tree Grower of the Year’ award, Rougham Estate has also supplied 10 Downing Street on numerous occasions.

 We can offer a tree delivery service if preferred.
-Depending where you live affects the delivery cost.
-Please email Simon Eddell (Tree Manager) on email@example.com or ring a Christmas Shop staff on 01359 270880 for a quotation.
+Depending on where you live affects the delivery cost.
+Please email Simon Eddell (Tree Manager) on firstname.lastname@example.org or ring a Christmas Shop staff on 01359 270880 for a quotation.

 Norway Spruce These traditional Christmas trees have a really festive scent.
 We advise you not to bring them indoors too soon and they will require watering to stay fresh.